tesserato/CodeWeaver/codebase.md

 	}
 }

-func (tb *treeBuilder) buildTreeString() (string, error) {
+// buildTreeString initiates the recursive tree building process and returns the result string. func (tb *treeBuilder) buildTreeString() (string, error) {
 	err := tb.printTreeRecursive(tb.rootAbsPath, 0)
 	return tb.output.String(), err
 }

+// printTreeRecursive traverses the directory structure.
+It only includes entries that
-func (tb *treeBuilder) printTreeRecursive(currentDirPath string, depth int) error {
+// are present in processedPathsSet or are directories containing such entries. func (tb *treeBuilder) printTreeRecursive(currentDirPath string, depth int) error {
 	entries, err := os.ReadDir(currentDirPath)
 	if err != nil {